thekilledone1/Roblox-Client-Assistant/README.md

 For information about each checkbox, you can hover over each one and an info box will appear.

+The file name and format of your inputs **must** match the defaults you're trying to replace!
+For example, to replace the default "action_footsteps_plastic.ogg" sound, the file you put in must have the same name and .ogg type.

 WARNING!
-The file name and format of your inputs must match the defaults you're trying to replace!
-For example, to replace the default "action_footsteps_plastic.ogg" sound, the file you put in must have the same name.
+Use of this application falls into a gray area of what is allowed under Roblox Terms of Service (TOS).
+No guarantee of safety from punishment actions is given; use at your own risk.

 #   Contact   #
 Send a message to "thekilledone1" on Discord for any inquiries, bug reports, or suggestions.